binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-2-vim.md

 ---
 layout: post
-title:  "Approach Bash Like a Developer - Part 3 - Vim"
+title:  "Approach Bash Like a Developer - Part 2 - Vim"
 date:   2018-07-26 00:00:00 +0000
 categories:
   - bash
   - vim
 ---

-This is part three of a series on how to approach bash programming in a way that's safer and more structured than your basic script, as taught by most tutorials.
+This is part two of a series on how to approach bash programming in a way that's safer and more structured than your basic script, as taught by most tutorials.